aws-solutions-library-samples/guidance-for-ai-assistants-with-amazon-q-business/README.md

 In the newly created Amazon Q appplication, you can now run queries such as
 - "What is my vacation balance?"
+- How can I create a user in Amazon Q?

 ## Next Steps